oils-for-unix/oils/doc/ref/chap-builtin-func.md

 - number of bytes in a `Str`
   - TODO: `countRunes()` can return the number of UTF-8 encoded code points.

-### type()
+### func/type()

 Given an arbitrary value, returns a string representing the value's runtime type.

 For example: